 ASeries Property@ means the Trust Property that is identified as relating to and allocated to a designated Series of the Trust.

-ASeries Supplement@ means a Series Supplement in respect of a Series, duly executed by the Asset LLC and the Beneficial Owner and substantially in the form of Exhibit
+ASeries Supplement@ means a Series Supplement in respect of a Series, duly executed by the applicable related Asset LLC and the Beneficial Owner and acknowledged and consented to by the holder of the Tahiti Note, in each case substantially in the form of Exhibit E hereto.
+F hereto.

+ASponsor@ shall be defined for each Series in the applicable Series Supplement.

 ASponsor Designee@ shall be defined for each Series in the applicable Series Supplement.